 Make quality time to delve into one or more of the following books.
 They are good primers for those interested in engaging in the North Lawndale neighborhood via the “Kinship Initiative."

 The story of racial injustices against African American homeowners in North Lawndale in the 1950's-70's, including redlining and contract buying.
 Read about the destabilizing residual effects these injustices had on that neighborhood and other similar ones across the United States.
 The book gives a vital context for understanding the Chicago West Side's housing patterns and economic repercussions to this day.
 It provides foundational understandings of the need and invitation for true kinship between North Lawndale and Old St. Pat's.

-2. Tattoos on the Heart: The Power of Boundless Compassion. - Fr.
+2. Barking at the Choir: The Power of Radical Kinship - Fr.
 Gregory Boyle, SJ.